 NOTE: The definition of what content is appropriate is outside the scope of the present document.
 Typically this could be any content under the threshold or content above the threshold where the end-user has entered a PIN.

-If playback which was initiated by an Hybrid Broadcast Broadband TV application is blocked following such a comparison, the A/V object shall enter playState 6 error with the error property set to 7 ("content blocked due to parental control").
+If playback which was initiated by an Hybrid Broadcast Broadband TV application is blocked following such a comparison, the A/V object shall enter playState 6 (error) with the error property set to 7 ("content blocked due to parental control") and an onParentalRatingChange event posted.

 10.2.6.4 PVR